Sbzro12345/STBAR_extender/README.md

 ![STBAR_extended](https://github.com/Sbzro12345/STBAR_extender/assets/72307706/811c1a23-0bf8-4aee-aa9e-16ec4a47c476)

 **NOTE:** This script works well for STBARs that copy a pre-existing STBAR with an extended hud made for it, such as the original DOOM STBAR.
-However, this is not the only use of this script, nor is this the list of STBARs this script can work on is not exhaustively listed here.
+However, this is not the only use of this script, nor is this the exhaustive list of STBARs this script can work on.
 The **output quality of the script heavily relies on the quality of the extended hud template (STBAR_doom.wad).** For example, the usage of this different extended HUD for Ultimate DOOM will affect the output of the program: https://github.com/bangstk/doom-wad-autoloads/blob/main/autoload/doom-all/doom-all_bar_uwide21.wad

 Example of this **different** 576x32 statusbar being used as a **different input** on Mayan Mishap